Inverse Multiobjective Optimization Through Online Learning: Introduction

 Our work is most related to the subject of inverse multiobjective optimization.
-The goal is to find multiple objective functions or constraints that explains the observed efficient solutions well.
-This subject actually carries the data-driven concept and becomes more applicable as large amounts of data are generated and become readily available, especially those from digital devices and online transactions.
+The goal is to find multiple objective functions or constraints that explain the observed efficient solutions well.
 There are several recent studies related to the presented research.
-One is in \cite{chan2014generalized}, which considers a single observation that is assumed to be an exact optimal solution.
+One is in \citet{chan2014generalized}, which considers a single observation that is assumed to be an exact optimal solution.
 Then, given a set of well-defined linear functions, an inverse optimization is formulated to learn their weights.
-Another two are \cite{dong2018inferring,dong2020imop}, in which which propose the batch learning framework to infer the utility functions or constraints from multiple noisy decisions through inverse multiobjective optimization.
-These two work can be categorized as doing inverse multiobjective optimization in batch setting.
-In contrast, we do inverse multiobjective optimization in online setting, and the proposed online learning algorithms significantly accelerate the learning process with performance guarantees, allowing us to deal with more realistic and complex preference inference problems.
+Another one is \citet{dong2020imop}, which proposes the batch learning framework to infer utility functions or constraints from multiple noisy decisions through inverse multiobjective optimization.
+This work can be categorized as doing inverse multiobjective optimization in batch setting.
+Recently, \citet{dong2021wasserstein-aaai} extends \citet{dong2020imop} with distributionally robust optimization by leveraging the prominent Wasserstein metric.
+In contrast, we do inverse multiobjective optimization in online settings, and the proposed online learning algorithms significantly accelerate the learning process with performance guarantees, allowing us to deal with more realistic and complex preference inference problems.

-Also related to our work is the line of research conducted by \cite{barmann2017emulating} and \cite{dong2018ioponline}, which develops online learning methods to infer the utility function or constraints from sequentially arrived observations.
-However, their approach is only possible to handle inverse optimization with single objective.
+Also related to our work is the line of research conducted by \citet{barmann2017emulating} and \citet{dong2018ioponline}, which develops online learning methods to infer the utility function or constraints from sequentially arrived observations.
+However, their approach is only possible to handle inverse optimization with a single objective.
 More specifically, their methods apply to situations where observations are generated by decision making problems with only one objective function.
 Differently, our approach does not make the single-objective assumption and only requires the convexity of the underlying decision making problem with multiple objectives.
-Hence, we believe that our work generalize their methods and extends the applicability of online learning from solving inverse optimization problems to inverse multiobjective optimization problems.
+Hence, we believe that our work generalizes their methods and extends the applicability of online learning from learning single objective program to multiobjective program.